jairusmingua/gamebase/README.md

 # GameBase 🎮 #

 A flutter application that serves as a front-end application for GameBase.
-GameBase is a game library that lets you review games and list your favorite games.
+GameBase is a game library that lets you review games and list your favorite games [check demo](https://jairusmingua.github.io/gamebase).

 # Demo #
 Current Build Status